kyle-alis/docs/docs/guides/set-up-your-favourite-IDE.md

 ### Plugin Configuration

 The aip linter plugin requires that there is either a `.api-linter.json` or `.api-linter.yaml` file in the project root.
-This file states the the rules to be enabled or disables and the included path.
+This file states which rules should be enabled or disabled.
 Read the installation notes on the <a href="https://marketplace.visualstudio.com/items?itemName=aoca.aip-linter" target="_blank">extension page</a>.

 ## Jetbrains GoLand